 Here are the best Wells Fargo credit card benefits:

 Cell phone protection: $600 per claim and $1,200 per 12-month period in insurance for damage to or theft of your cell phone, when you pay the bill with a Wells Fargo card.
 Available on some cards.

 Travel accident insurance: Covers death or dismemberment caused by a travel provider when the trip was paid for with a Wells Fargo card.
-Available on all cards, but coverage amounts vary.
+Available on most cards, and coverage amounts vary.

 Rental car insurance: Reimburses you for damage to or theft of a car rented with a Wells Fargo credit card.
 Available on some cards.

-Extended warranty: Adds an extra year to the warranties of items you buy with a Wells Fargo card.
+Extended warranty: Adds an extra year to the warranties of three years or less, provided that you buy the eligible items with a Wells Fargo card.
 Available on some cards.

 Purchase protection: Reimburses damage to or theft of items purchased with a Wells Fargo credit card.
-Available on all cards except Platinum, and coverage amounts vary.
+Available on some cards.